Spring Break: Can You Leave Your Child Home Alone?

 No set age

-Unlike other provinces, in Quebec there’s no set “legal” age to leave a child at home unsupervised.
+Unlike other provinces, in Québec there’s no set “legal” age to leave a child at home unsupervised.

 You must consider your child’s age but also their personality, their level of independence and the home environment.
-For example, is your house in an isolated area or are there neighbours nearby who could help your child, if needed?
+For example, is your house in an isolated area or are there neighbours nearby who could help your child if needed?
 Does your child have the necessary skills to stay alone?
 How long will you be away from home?

 Ok, but approximately what age?

-Even if there is no set age in Quebec, the Canada Safety Council offers the following guidelines:
+Even if there is no set age in Québec, the Canada Safety Council offers the following guidelines:

 • At 10: a responsible child could remain unsupervised after coming home from school or day camp if they can reach an adult easily.